ffalt/jamp3/README.md

 * Write support

-  ID3v2/ID3v1 can be remove or written.
+  ID3v2/ID3v1 can be removed or written.

   For ID3v2.4 an easy-to-use build helper is available.
 For more complex use, you can write other versions and even non-standard combinations of ID3v2 frames.